o-biotech/public-web-docs/docs/getting-started/cloud.md

 Once you select an existing or create a new subscription, Fathym will set up a service principal and generate values for the following variables: Name, Description, Tenant ID, Subscription ID, Application ID, Application Auth Key.

-Returning to the OpenBiotech Getting Started workflow, you can now copy those values into this form.
+Returning to the OpenEnsemble Getting Started workflow, you can now copy those values into this form.

 ![Biotech Service Principal Form](https://www.fathym.com/img/screenshots/biotech_sp_value_form.png)